 After choosing to homeschool in the first place, the second major decision homeschool parents face is selecting a homeschool method for their family to pursue.
-Many parents make this choice subconsciously, simply opting for the most compelling program or curriculum without diving into the philosophy of the homeschool style underneath it.

 6 Different Types of Homeschooling

 While there are undoubtedly other homeschool methods not on this list, the six mentioned here are generally understood to be the most common.
 If an approach on this list piques your interest, we recommend researching it further, because the descriptions here are generalized and brush over many techniques that could prove beneficial for your family.

 Here’s a brief overview of the more popular styles of homeschooling.
 Let’s start with the method that most people tend to picture when they think about the average homeschooling experience—the traditional method of homeschooling.

 Also known as the school-at-home approach, traditional homeschooling is comparable to the educational style found in traditional public and private schools in that traditional homeschoolers follow a complete grade-by-grade curriculum.

 Traditional homeschooling typically involves the same types of educational materials found in public and private schools: textbooks, workbooks, tests, quizzes, structured lesson plans, and other academic activities.
 Some parents create their own curriculum, but many other parents choose to employ a premade program.